ch-ricardor/GIS/CyberTracker/README.md

 *I used this software to track in the canton of Geneva fishing activity.*

+To use it, you need to download the "Software" from the Cybertracker site and then you can add this application.

 You can create your own applications and record your own tracks and enjoy the outdoors.